ComposableFi/composable/rfcs/0004-xcmp-picasso-karura.md

 Root is `5D2cjLGNWibiSsEh4oPXo8MmBTkeptrpuiUdEKRMauUn1TkZ` and make sure it has 20 ROC.

-Paracahin is `5Ec4AhNu5P23CC2GdrmsC8HYBKiidqhPnfSfRQPaH9swr2b7` and make sure it has 20 ROC.
+Parachain is `5Ec4AhNu5P23CC2GdrmsC8HYBKiidqhPnfSfRQPaH9swr2b7` and make sure it has 20 ROC.

 Transfer to [dali-rococo] accounts some amounts.